 The Astro Subscriber MACE can be configured to operate in a FIPS Approved mode of operation and a Non-FIPS Approved mode of operation.
-Documented below are the configuration settings that are required for the module to be used in a FIPS 140-2 Approved mode of operation at overall Security Level 3.
+Documented below are the configuration settings that are required for the module to be used in a FIPS 140-2 Approved mode of operation at overall Security Level 2.

-At any given time, the FIPS Status service can be used to determine whether the module is operating at overall Security Level 3 or in a non-FIPS Approved mode.
+At any given time, the FIPS Status service can be used to determine whether the module is operating at overall Security Level 2 or in a non-FIPS Approved mode.

 3.1.
-Configuration Settings for operation at FIPS 140-2 overall Security Level 3
+Configuration Settings for operation at FIPS 140-2 overall Security Level 2

-Documented below are the actions and configuration settings required to enable FIPS 140-2 overall Security Level 3.
+Documented below are the actions and configuration settings required to enable FIPS 140-2 overall Security Level 2.

-- Disable Motorola Data Communication Over The Air Rekeying (MDC OTAR).
+- 1. Disable Motorola Data Communication Over The Air Rekeying (MDC OTAR).
 The Download Configuration Parameters service is used to configure this parameter in the module. - 2.
 Disable Key Loss Key (KLK) generation.
 The Download Configuration Parameters service is used to configure this parameter in the module. - 3.
-Disable Red Keyfill.
+Enable Red Keyfill.
 When Red Keyfill is disabled, the module will not allow keys to be entered in plaintext form; all keys entered into the module must be encrypted.
 The Download Configuration Parameters service is used to configure this parameter in the module. - 4.
-Only Approved algorithms installed.
-The module supports the following Approved algorithms: - AES-256 (Cert. #819) encryption, decryption, and authentication (authentication, AES MAC, is vender affirmed and Approved when used for Project 25 OTAR.
-Note: key establishment provides 256 bits of encryption strength) may be used in the following Approved modes: OFB, ECB, CBC, and 8-bit CFB. - SHA-256 (Cert. #817) used for password hashing for internal password storage and digital signature verification during software/firmware integrity test and software/firmware load test - RSA-2048 (Cert. #396) used for digital signature verification during software/firmware integrity test and software/firmware load test - ANSI x9.31 DRNG (Cert. #471) used for IV and KPK generation - 5.
+Only Approved and Allowed algorithms installed.
+The module supports the following Approved algorithms: - AES-256 (Cert. #819) used for encryption and decryption in the following Approved modes: OFB, ECB, CBC, and 8-bit CFB. - SHA-256 (Cert. #817) used for password hashing for internal password storage and digital signature verification during software/firmware integrity test and software/firmware load test - RSA-2048 (Cert. #396) used for digital signature verification during software/firmware integrity test and software/firmware load test - ANSI x9.31 DRNG (Cert. #471) used for IV and KPK generation - 5.
+The module supports the following Allowed algorithm: - AES MAC (Cert. #819) used to provide authentication within APCO OTAR.
+AES MAC as used within APCO OTAR has been vendor affirmed and is approved when used for Project 25 APCO OTAR. - 6.
 Zeroize default security parameters: The Program Update service should be used to ensure all default CSP's are zeroized.
 The Program Update service is invoked in the factory at programming time and can be invoked in the field either by a FLASHPort Upgrade through CPS or a FLASHPort Upgrade with a KVL and PCMCIA card.